• Access

 Check out how I used the images to fill the rest of my sticker sheet.
 Now we are about to get into some serious stuff!

-When you complete your stickers, select everything you have on the canvas (that makes part of the sticker sheet) and click on the flatten option located at the bottom of the Layers panel.
+When you complete your stickers, select everything you have on the canvas (that makes part of the sticker sheet) and click on the “Flatten” option located at the Layers panel’s bottom.

 Cricut Design Space Screenshot: Flatten all elements before cutting the stickers